Rob-VanDusen/ctf-notes/Stack-Based-BOF/PCManFTP/README.md

 This will genrate a long string 2100 characters long.
 We'll send that string as our username so we can find the offset.
 Take a look at *fuzzer2.py* to see how we add this.
 Before run fuzer2.py, we need to restart the PCManFTP program on our Win & VM, and also start up Immunity Debugger.

 Once we have both programs running, go into Immunity Debugger and click File > Attach and choose the PCManFTP program from the list and click "Attach."
 Next, click the Play arrow in the upper left - make sure the lower left corner says "Running".
+Now we ca switch back to our Kali VM and run fuzzer2: `python fuzzer2.py`.

+The program will crash quickly, but our python script will be hung, just hit ctrl + c to kill it, then switch to our Win 7 VM.
+In the Immunity Debugger, look at the upper right quadrant and write down the address listed in the EIP section - this is a piece of the random string we sent and will tell us the offset.
+After you get it written down, switch back to the Kali VM.
+Now we run another command and tell it the address we wrote down:

+` /usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -q 396F4338`

+In a couple seconds the program will return the offset, in my test this was 2002 characters.
+Now we copy fuzzer2.py to make fuzzer3.py `cp fuzzer2.py fuzzer3.py'.

 *rest of article coming soon*